 That’s why we’re frequently asked about the best no down payment home loans for nurses in California, which we’ll detail in this section.

 Technically, the only loans in the state that you can get with no down payment built right into the loan are the VA and CalVet home loans.
-CalHERO mortgages and USDA Rural Development home loans also have no down payment in some cases.
+USDA Rural Development home loans also has no down payment in some cases.

 However, FHA loans and other low down payment home loans can be turned into no down payment home loans with the help of down payment assistance (which we’ll discuss in the next section) or by having them manually underwritten by a mortgage broker.